Ebiroll/qemu_esp32/README.md

 The rom function -- ets_unpack_flash_code is located at 0x40007018.

-Better flash emulation would be better.
 The serial device should also be emulated differently.
 Now serial output goes to stderr.

 To get proper serial emulation you can remove the comment around this in the file esp32.c,
 ```